Colorado Buffaloes men's basketball: The Buffs enter The Big 12

 Once Chauncey left, the Buffs were faced with a rough conference slate, but still managed to have some success behind head coach Ricardo Patton.
 Players such as Jaquay Walls (Big 12 All-Newcomer Team) and Jamahl Mosley helped lead the team to back-to-back NIT bids, but things started to improve once David Harrison showed up on campus for the 2001–02 season.
-Harrison was named to the Big 12 All-Freshman team and lead the school in scoring, while also setting a school record with a field goal percentage of 63.8% – good enough for third nationally.
+Harrison was named to the Big 12 All-Freshman team and led the school in scoring, while also setting a school record with a field goal percentage of 63.8% – good enough for third nationally.
 Harrison had help though in the form of Stéphane Pelle.
 Pelle was the first player in 11 years to average a double-double, putting up 12.8 points and 10.8 rebounds per game in the 2001–02 season.
 The next season, with Harrison & Pelle down low and Michel Morandais coming in to form on the wing, the Buffs won 20 games and capped it off with an NCAA Tournament bid.
 They made the NIT the next season after Harrison left early to go into the NBA draft.